vp-valentinpfeil/vp-valentinpfeil.github.io/content/publication/master-thesis/index.md

 abstract: >
-  This thesis designs and evaluates a cloud-native data platform for defence and intelligence organisations operating in secure, sovereign, or coalition environments.
+  This thesis designs and evaluates a cloud-native data platform for defence and intelligence organisations operating in secure, sovereign or coalition environments.
 The platform targets mission-critical workloads with strict confidentiality and integrity requirements and integrates Confidential Computing techniques, remote attestation and end-to-end integrity protection.